mostspace/deckcheck/USER_MANAGEMENT_README.md

 # User Management System - Admin Panel

 ## Overview
-The User Management system provides administrators with comprehensive tools to view, filter, and manage users across all vessels in the DeckCheck system.
+The User Management system provides administrators with comprehensive tools to view, filter, and manage regular users (system_role: 'user') across all vessels in the DeckCheck system.
+Staff members (superadmin, staff, dev) are managed separately in the Staff management area.

 ## Features